Retired Col. Rob Maness | Area 51, 9/11, January 6, And Liberty In America | OAP #37

 But it seems to me that it was just some enthusiastic protesters that got a little carried away.

-Definitely there were some laws that were broken, it seems.
+Definitely, there were some laws that were broken, it seems.

-But you know, this this notion of you know arresting people for walking in if they're being let in, which at some entrances they obviously were being let in, and you see the security footage of them staying within the velvet ropes, and it's like, all right, do we really need to you know have these people locked up for six months before a trial?
+But, you know, this notion of arresting people for walking in if they're being let in, which at some entrances, they obviously were being let in.

-Like they're not a flight risk.
+Like, they're not, they're not a flight risk.

-I I've reported on it.
+I reported on it.

 He was right there.